samer-noureddine/PredictiveCodingModel_N400/README.md

    ```
    python run_simulations.py
    ```
    This will run the simulations and save the results as csv files in `./data/`; and it will reproduce Figures 4, 5, 6, and 8 and save them in `./plots/`.
 The data and plots have been pre-computed and uploaded to [OSF](https://osf.io/f7upd/?view_only=21226cf9fa9e416e80177242ac17bc72).
+After generating the simulation csv files, our analyses can be reproduced by running the `./simulation_csv_files/statistical_analysis.R` file in R.
 ## Expected outputs
 If the code runs smoothly, the following plots should be saved in `./plots/`:
 ![Fig4A](https://github.com/samer-noureddine/PredictiveCodingModel_N400/blob/main/precomputed_plots/Fig4A_ONsize_total_lexsem_PE.png?raw=true)